zed-industries/zed/docs/src/configuring-zed.md

 - Description: The OpenType features to enable for text in the editor.
 - Setting: `buffer_font_features`
 - Default: `null`
-- Platform: Windows and macOS.
+- Platform: macOS and Windows.

 **Options**